 Before you eat chocolate in the form of a chocolate bar, Chocolate is made from a small bean from the Theobroma Tree (Cocoa Tree).
 This bean undergoes numerous rigorous processes to become the shiny smooth chocolate we all love to eat.

-Here is a 10 step process to make Bean to Bar Chocolate
+Here is a 10 Step Process of Making chocolates from Bean to Bar Chocolate

 Cocoa beans that are responsible for making chocolate are the seeds present in the fruit of the Theobroma tree (cacao tree).
 Cultivating this tree is the very first step in the chocolate-making process.
 This tree is native to Mesoamerica.
 It grows at around 20 degrees north and south of the Equator and thrives in hot humid areas.
 These trees produce oval fruits (in the shape of a pod) which are 12 inches long. each fruit contains around fifty seeds which are called cocoa beans.